justicephysics/humanos2.0/the-poverty-sticker.md

 ## 4. The Beauty of This Imagination

 Some will say: "This is all just imagination.
-The Virtual Nalanda is just words.
+The Justice Physics Nalanda is just words.
 The Space State is just a dream."

 And we will answer: Yes.
 It is imagination.
 And what could be more beautiful?